george-shilovsky/quickforge-docs/docs/SaveKitLite/save-load.md

 *Restores the saved state of all matching actors in the current level.*

+> ⚠️ Only actors that currently exist in the level and match the saved names will be affected.
+If an actor was deleted after saving, it will not be restored.

 This will:

 - Load the specified save slot